jeongyoonlee/Kaggler/README.md

 ```

 # Input Format
-libsvm style sparse file format is used for an input.
+libsvm style sparse file format is used.
 ```
 1 1:1 4:1 5:0.5
 0 2:1 5:1